Bucknell University: Traditions and symbols

-On April 17, 1849, the trustees approved the current Bucknell seal.
-The seal shows the sun, an open book, and waves.
-The sun symbolizes the light of knowledge while the book represents education surmounting the storms and "waves" of life.
-Bucknell's colors are orange and blue, being approved by a committee of students in 1887.
+The current Bucknell seal was approved in 1849.
+It shows the sun, an open book, and waves.
+The sun symbolizes the light of knowledge, while the book represents education surmounting the storms and "waves" of life.
+Bucknell's colors are blue and orange, having been approved by a committee of students in 1887.
 The bison is the current mascot of Bucknell University.
-In 1923, Dr. William Bartol suggested the animal due to Bucknell's location in the Buffalo Valley.
+In 1923, William Bartol, a professor of mathematics and astronomy, suggested the animal due to Bucknell's location in the Buffalo Valley.
 The school cheer is "'ray Bucknell!"

 Student life

-Bucknell boasts more than 150 student organizations, a historical downtown cinema (The Campus Theatre), an arts studio and makerspace (7th Street Studio), and a calendar full of visiting speakers, art exhibits, performances, recitals, and year-end celebrations such as the "Chrysalis" ball and dinners sponsored by international student organizations.
+Bucknell has over 150 student organizations, a historical downtown cinema (Campus Theatre), a makerspace and crafts studio (7th Street Studio) and a calendar full of visiting speakers, art exhibits, performances, recitals, and year-end celebrations such as the "Chrysalis" ball and dinners sponsored by international student organizations.